 Master degree (MUD)

-Building on our legacy of Urban Design, and in partnership with the Remaking Cities Institute (RCI), this 12-month Studio-based Master of Urban Design program emphasizes environmental, economic, social and cultural issues affecting the contemporary metropolis, while providing a comprehensive foundation in design, theory, history, policy, management and technical skill.
+Building on our legacy of Urban Design, and in partnership with the Remaking Cities Institute (RCI), this 2-year Studio-based Master of Urban Design program emphasizes environmental, economic, social and cultural issues affecting the contemporary metropolis, while providing a comprehensive foundation in design, theory, history, policy, management and technical skill.